 To Make

-Press drained tofu for 15 minutes.
+Press drained tofu for 15 minutes (if using super firm tofu you don’t need to press).
 You could use a tofu press, but I don’t have one.
 I simply sandwich the tofu between two paper towel lined plates and place something with a bit of weight on top, like a tea kettle.
 The paper towels will absorb the moisture as the tofu is gently pressed down.

 Meanwhile, in a mixing bowl, combine oil and remaining ingredients.
 When tofu is finished pressing, cut the tofu into bite-size pieces.
 I get 72 pieces out of one block of tofu by first cutting the block into 3 slabs, then dicing each slab into 24 pieces.
 If they’re not exactly even, it doesn’t matter.
 Sometimes I get them perfect, and sometimes I totally botch it.

 Toss tofu with seasoned oil mixture.
-Spread onto a parchment-lined backing sheet in a single layer.
+Spread onto a parchment-lined baking sheet in a single layer.
 Bake for 25 minutes.
 Gently toss with tongs or a spatula.
-Return to the oven for another 20-30 minutes or until crispy.
-For me, it took exactly 50 minutes total.
-Note that the tofu will firm up a bit more as it cools.
+Return to the oven for another 10-25 minutes or until desired crispiness.
+Note that the tofu will firm up a bit more as it cools so pull it when it’s a little softer than you want it.